celloward/webguesser/README.md

 ## Usage
 For local use:
   * From inside the root cloned folder in the terminal enter `ruby web_guesser.rb`
-  * Open internet browser and enter into url `localhost:4567/`
+  * Open internet browser and enter url `localhost:4567/`
   * Play the game.
   * To stop the internal server, press `Ctl + C` or `Cmd + C` in the terminal.